Excel for Finance Professionals: How It Can Simplify Complex Calculations and Interpretations

 Advanced Formulas and Functions

 Excel is packed full of built-in formulas and functions that can be added to any spreadsheet to calculate totals or perform any kinds of functions you need.
 To find these formulas, all you have to do is click on the cell where you want the formula to be inserted and type in the “=” symbol.
 This indicates to Excel that you are about to enter a formula or a function.
-Then, you can type the name of the formula.
-If you don’t know the name of the formula you want to use, you can search for it in the “formulas” bar.
+Then, you can type the name of the formula directly into the designated field, and if you’re unsure of the exact name of the formula you wish to use, you can easily search for it by entering keywords or relevant terms in the “formulas” bar, which will provide a list of suggestions or potential matches based on your query, helping you quickly locate the formula that best suits your needs.

 Financial Functions